PLEASE READ ALL THE RULES CAREFULLY BEFORE DECIDING ON A MINOR.

 Can I also follow a minor at a different Dutch University?

 Yes, following a minor at a different Dutch University is possible.
-If you are interested in doing so, you are required to write a proposal together with your study adviser which should be submitted to the examination board.
+If you are interested in doing so, you are required to write a proposal.
+You can present this proposal to your study adviser for a check up.
+The proposal should be submitted to the examination board.
 They will have to approve your proposal to study at a different Dutch university.

 Can I also take a minor at a Dutch University of Applied Sciences?

 Yes that is possible.
 The UT is a part of ‘Kies op Maat’ , and many institutes for higher professional education are as well.
 An overview of all minors currently being offered here can be found on the website www.KiesopMaat.nl.
-Once you have found a minor that you would like to take, you can download a learning agreement for that minor and discuss your choice with your study adviser.
-If the discussion has a positive result you can submit your learning agreement to the examination board.
+Once you have found a minor that you would like to take, you can download a learning agreement.
+Optionally, you can discuss your choice with your study adviser.
+You have to sing this learning agreement and submit it to the examination board.
 The examination board decides if you can take a minor at at Dutch University of Applied Sciences.
 After approval of the examination board you should scan the learning agreement (please take care that you have the appropriate signatures and a stamp from the study programme) and E-mail the scan to the contact person at the institution offering the minor.
-S/he will notify you if you have been accepted or not and tell you of any next steps you should take.
+He/She will notify you if you have been accepted or not and tell you of any next steps you should take.

-If you would like to take a minor that is not offered in KOM you should write a proposal in collaboration with your study adviser.
+If you would like to take a minor that is not offered in KOM you should write a proposal.
+You can present this proposal to your study adviser for a check-up.
 This proposal should be submitted to the examination board of your study programme.
 They will have to approve of your proposal to follow a minor at a different university.
 If the institute for higher professional education will charge fees in any form for taking that minor this should be communicated explicitly to both the study adviser and the examination board.

 How do I register for a minor?